zakagan/DoomsdayCalc/README.md

 ## The Julian-Gregorian switch

-In October, 1582, Pope Gregory XIII reformed the Julian calander into the Gregorian calander used today.
-The one main difference bewteen the two calanders is the number of leap days.
-Leap days in the Julian Calander happen ever four years.
+In October, 1582, Pope Gregory XIII reformed the Julian calendar into the Gregorian calendar we use today.
+The one main difference between the two calendars is the number of leap days.
+Leap days in the Julian Calendar happen ever four years.
 However there are less than 365.25 days in a year, meaning there are too many leap days in the Julian system.
-The Gregorian calander corrects this by removing leap days from every year divisible by 100 but not 400.
+The Gregorian calendar corrects this by removing leap days from every year divisible by 100 but not 400.

-In order to facilitate the switch, 10 days were omitted from the calander between October 4th, 1582 and October 15th.
-While the new calander was slowly adopted across Europe and eventually the world, DoomsdayCalc considers these days to not have existsed.
-Holidays and significant dates before October 4th, 1582 follow the Julian calander, and afterwards follow the Gregorian calander.
-This extends to holidays like Easter and Passover, which are calaculated slightly differently in each calander system.
+In order to facilitate the switch, 10 days were omitted from the calendar between October 4th, 1582 and October 15th.
+While the new calendar was slowly adopted across Europe and eventually the world, DoomsdayCalc considers these days to not have existed.
+Holidays and significant dates before October 4th, 1582 follow the Julian calendar, and afterwards follow the Gregorian calendar.
+This extends to holidays like Easter and Passover, which are calculated slightly differently in each calendar system.

 ## Usage message

 ```
 usage: ././DoomsdayCalc {-D date | -y year -m month -d day | -y year -h holiday} [-a | -b] ... [-e | -r] [-s separator]
     -D/--Date: formatted date string e.g. 7/20/1969
-    -y/--year, -m/--month, -d/--day: segmented numerical portions of a date
+    -y/--year, -m/--month, -d/--day: segmented numerical portions of a date.
+Accepted year range is 1 to 99,999 AD or BC.
     -h/--holiday: when paired with a year, gives the holiday date for that year
     -a/--AD/--CE | -b/--BC/--BCE: sets the date provided as either AD or BC (AD is default)
     -e/--European | -r/--American: formats reported dates using either American or European standards (American is default)
-    -s/separator: sets the seperator between formatted dates (/ is default as in 9/13/1959)
+    -s/separator: sets the separator between formatted dates (/ is default as in 9/13/1959)
 ```